-The Network File System - The Network File System (NFS) [Sun88, Sun90] allows computers to mount file systems that are physically attached to other computers(12).
-This is desirable because it allows users to access files without having to transfer them across the network, saving time and removing the need to keep different versions in synch.
-However there are some serious security problems associated with NFS, for example :-
+The Network File System - The Network File System (NFS) [Sun88, Sun90] allows puters to mount file systems that are physically attached to other computers(12).
+This is table because it allows users to access files without having to transfer them across the twork, saving time and removing the need to keep different versions in synch.
+However are some serious security problems associated with NFS, for example :-